WebAssembly/spec/md-proto/WebAssembly.md

 NaN, the result is a NaN determined by the [general floating-point rules][F].

-> This differs from the IEEE 754-2008 `minNum` operation in that it returns a NaN if either operand is a NaN, and in that the behavior on negative zero is fully specified.
+> This differs from the IEEE 754-2008 `minNum` operation in that it returns a NaN if either operand is a NaN, and in that the behavior when the operands are zeros of differing signs is fully specified.

 > This differs from the common `x<y?x:y` expansion in its handling of negative zero and NaN values.